fei-gao/travel-footprint/README.md

 # Setup
 - Clone the repo
 - Run ```npm install``` to install the dependencies
-- Create a ```./config/keys``` file in the root directory, and include the following:
+- Create a ```./variables.env``` file in the root directory, and include the following:
   ```
-  DATABASE: 'mongodb://localhost:27017/travel-footprint',
+  DATABASE=mongodb://localhost:27017/travel-footprint
-  mapKey: 'Your Google Map API Key'
+  mapKey=Your Google Map API Key
   ```
 - Run ```npm run server``` to start Express Server
 - App will then be accessible at localhost:4001